luislorenzini/AIC_neuroimaging_tutorial/README.md

 fsleyes func/sub-OAS30015_ses-d2004_task-rest_run-01_bold.nii.gz func/mc_sub-OAS30015_ses-d2004_task-rest_run-01_bold &
 ```

 In fsleyes we can use the options in the lower left panel to hide or move images up.
-Moreover, by clicking on -> View -> Timeseries we can compare the timeseries between different images.
+Can you guess which are the spots of the images that differ more between the two scans?

 ### Standard Space Mapping

 Brain shape and size strongly vary across different individuals.
 However, to perform group level analysis, voxels between different brain need to correspond.
-This can be achieved by "registering" rs-fMRI scans in "native-space" to a standard template.
+This can be achieved by *registering* or *normalizing* rs-fMRI scans in *native-space* to a standard template.
 This processing step is actually made of three different steps.

-1. Compute the registration of the subject T1w scan to MNI space
+1. Compute the registration of the subject T1w scan to MNI space:

 This has been previously run using flirt and fnirt (see above).
 The output transformation matrix is stored in the /anat folder and called highres2standard_warp.mat

 2. Register the fMRI to the T1w file